From Head-Level to Feature-Level Circuits

 Active Features Only

-Attribution graphs show only active features -- those that fire on the given input.
+Attribution graphs show only active features, those that fire on the given input.
 Features that are inhibited (actively suppressed) may not appear.
 Features that would be relevant but happen to be inactive on this input are invisible.
 The graph shows what the model does, not what it could have done.
 Contrast this with the IOI analysis, where Backup Name Mover heads were discovered through ablation of the primary pathway.

-Frozen Attention and Normalization
+Attention Scores, Softmax, and Normalization

 The Evolution of Circuit Analysis